AhmedYasser19999/AhmedYasser19999/README.md

-# 👷 Ahmed Yasser — Civil Engineer | Project Planner & Scheduler
+# 👷 Ahmed Yasser — Civil Engineer

 🎯 Welcome to my GitHub!
 I’m a Civil Engineer with a focus on **Construction Management**, **Project Planning**, and **Scheduling**.
 I specialize in using tools like **Primavera P6**, **AutoCAD**, **Revit**, and **Microsoft Excel** to bring structure, precision, and efficiency to engineering projects.
 I'm also currently expanding my expertise in **BIM (Building Information Modeling)** and data-driven project control.